 - Task rollup

-Compared with Zoho’s free version (which is discussed in detail further down in this article), the Premium plan ($4 per user, per month) unlocks a wealth of features. however, it’s not as fully featured as ClickUp ($7 per user per month for its Unlimited plan) and doesn’t offer automation, custom fields, or 24/7 live support, all of which are included in the ClickUp plan.
+Compared with Zoho’s free version (which we’ve discussed in detail further down in this article), the Premium plan ($4 per user, per month) unlocks a wealth of features.
+However, it’s not as fully featured as ClickUp ($7 per user per month for its Unlimited plan) and doesn’t offer automation, custom fields, or 24/7 live support, all of which are included in the ClickUp plan.
+As a matter of fact, ClickUp is one of our top picks for project management software currently on the market.

 One handy thing you can do is create custom project templates.
 Zoho has a singular project skeleton that can be edited and customized on the Premium plan to suit the demands of a specific project.
 Unlike the free version, where these changes are lost once the project is completed (and you’re left with the original skeleton every time you start a new project), you’ll be able to save and return to 20 different versions of the project template you have custom edited previously.